Excel Notebook

 =TODAY() - C2

--- format as year-month label for grouping
+-- format as a year-month label for grouping

 =TEXT(C2, "YYYY-MM")